 Research shows that telecommuters are happier.
 A survey on remote workers found that 71% of them were happy in their jobs, 29% more than on-site workers.
 With less stress from the commute and more time to pursue their passions, it’s not surprising.
 Switching to remote work even once a week is an easy way to ensure happier and healthier employees.
 Which is a bonus for everyone.

-Tips to Managing Globally Dispersed Teams
+Challenges to Managing Geographically Dispersed Teams

 Although dispersed teams serve a lot of purposes and have their inherent benefits, they can also create new challenges for managers unfamiliar with this work structure.
+Here’s some tips to better manage your team from wherever they may be located.

 Create a Visual Timeline of Project and Tasks